No first use: Pakistan

 Pakistan's Foreign Minister Shamshad Ahmad warned that if Pakistan is ever invaded or attacked, it will use "any weapon in its arsenal" to defend itself.

-Pakistan refuses to adopt a no first use doctrine and indicates that it would launch nuclear weapons even if the other side did not use such weapons first.
+Pakistan refuses to adopt a NFU doctrine and indicates that it would launch nuclear weapons even if the other side did not use such weapons first.
 Pakistan's asymmetric nuclear posture has significant influence on India's ability to retaliate, as shown in 2001 and 2008 crises, when non-state actors carried out deadly terrorist attacks on India, only to be met with a relatively subdued response from India.
 A military spokesperson stated that "Pakistan's threat of nuclear first-use deterred India from seriously considering conventional military strikes."

 Pakistan's National Security Advisor Sartaj Aziz defended the policy of first use.
 Aziz stated that Pakistan's first use doctrine is entirely deterrent in nature.
-He explained that it was effective after the 2001 Indian Parliament attack and argued that if Pakistan had a no first use policy, there would have been a major war between the two countries.
+He explained that it was effective after the 2001 Indian Parliament attack and argued that if Pakistan had a NFU policy, there would have been a major war between the two countries.